Deybacsi/terminalbot/docs/install.md

 sudo apt-get install libssl-dev libcurl4-openssl-dev libjsoncpp-dev git cmake build-essential
 ```

-Now you can continue with the steps in the linux install section.
+You can continue with the steps in the linux install section.
+(You can skip the first 2 apt-get commands, because we already did it above ;)

 # Installing on Windows 8 and below